JehanKandy/Student-and-Marks-Management-System/README.md

 7. on choose file, select login.sql file and click go<br><br>
 **************<br><br>

-8 .on path -> xampp/htdocs create a new folder named new_login<br>
+8 .on path -> xampp/htdocs create a new folder named student<br>
 9. copy and past all files on to above created folder<br>
-10. Now open new tab and type localhost/new_login<br>
+10. Now open new tab and type localhost/student<br>

 <br><br><br><br>
 ************